adanmercado/WMIHardwareInfo/README.md

-# WMIHardwareInfo
+# WMIHardwareInfo with Unit Testing 🧪
-Get hardware information easily with C#
+Get hardware information easily with C#, I have added unit tests to it to test the original project
+---
 This project is my desire to experience developing my skills and supporting open source projects, As I'm learning unit tests I've thought of using a project that I didn't implement and test to take on the role of tester while programming projects.
 Based on that, I share this experience with you :)

 Project fork from: [https://github.com/adanmercado/WMIHardwareInfo(https://github.com/adanmercado/WMIHardwareInfo)